NocTech/Disable-All-Network-Cards-PowerShell/README.md

 # Disable-All-Network-Cards-PowerShell
-Disable All Network Cards PowerShell
+Disable All Network Cards using PowerShell